 August 2017 Update: For 2018, Giant has brought back the Anthem 29.
 The 27.5 version we tested is still available.
 The new, 90mm travel, wagon-wheeled bike features steeper geometry is aimed towards the cross-country race crowd.
 The other bikes are holding steady as is

 Less than impressive build specifications

-The freshly redesigned Santa Cruz Tallboy
+The all-new, third generation, Santa Cruz Tallboy

 Read full review: Santa Cruz Tallboy D

 Long stem + narrow bars = less confidence

 The Giant Anthem

 is a trail ninja with 27.5-inch wheels.
 This bike is the most sporty and quick-witted in our test and has the ability to change lines in a hurry.
 Riders who ride trails with a large number of tight corner or switchbacks will appreciate the easy steering aboard the Giant

 can't match the rolling speed or trail-smoothing abilities of the 29-inch test bikes.
 That said, there is something to be said for slicing and dicing your way down a trail with precision and ease.